Editorial Statement: Terms and Conditions. The Legal Form of Images

 Pursuing these questions further, the discussion on the juridification of the image should be complemented by “paying greater attention to the legal forms of property,” as Brenna Bhandar and Alberto Toscano have argued, in order to “problematize the unconscious character attributed to commodity exchange as a form of practical abstraction.”
 According to Sven Lütticken, “legal forms are consciously elaborated as real abstractions that are effective in the social world.
 The value form in capitalism is deeply dependent on the supposedly universal rights granted to the abstract person—in particular the right to own property” (Lütticken 2023, 241).

-For Lyotard, the concept of the différend is crucial in order to penetrate a realm of justice that is systematically denied and negated in legal discourse: “The différend is the unstable state and moment of language in which something that must be able to be put into sentences cannot yet be.”
+In view of this dilemma, the project not only aims to identify and describe the legal form that organizes the “image complex.”
+It also recognizes what the philosopher Jean-François Lyotard called “the contradiction:” For Lyotard, the concept of the différend is crucial in order to penetrate a realm of justice that is systematically denied and negated in legal discourse: “The différend is the unstable state and moment of language in which something that must be able to be put into sentences cannot yet be.”
 What is important is that the différend “includes silence” by calling up the “sentences that are possible in principle” and consequently the feeling of wordlessness.
 Lyotard therefore calls for “new rules for the formation and linking of propositions capable of expressing the différend revealed by the feeling, unless one wants this différend to be immediately stifled in a legal dispute and the alarm caused by the feeling to be in vain” (Lyotard 1983/1988, 13).

 The “alarm” triggered by the “feeling” that legal discourse is failing and that one feels speechless in the silence that prevails beyond the legal dispute is the trigger for the “cruel image” and the techno-military-colonial visualities that execute the law but in turn generate violence beyond words.
-The search for new idioms of the visual that evade litigation can reveal non-committal, recalcitrant and ultimately lawless images—images that are silent rather than silencing; images that are idiomatic rather than symptomatic.
+The search for new idioms of the visual that evade litigation can reveal non-committal, recalcitrant, and ultimately lawless images—images that are silent rather than silencing; images that are idiomatic rather than symptomatic.

 Objectives

 For many decades, until his untimely death in 2014, Harun Farocki reflected on images and their function as documents and evidence.
-His research shows that image practices raise questions of power, knowledge, labor, violence, law and aesthetics.
+His research shows that image practices raise questions of power, knowledge, labor, violence, law, and aesthetics.
 While his work was seen as an early example of a forensic approach to images, it also offers further starting points for a fundamental reflection on the legal implications of art and visual culture.

-This development towards an (over)emphasis on the law is also noticeable in the visual arts, in film and in visual culture as a whole.
-In order to make the functioning of the legal matrix in which images are embedded clear and comprehensible, the proposed curatorial project aims to initiate artistic research that is also aimed at “literacy,” the ability to react confidently to the volatile legal framework of artistic action and visual production.
+This development towards an (over)emphasis on the law is also noticeable in the visual arts, in film, and in visual culture as a whole.
+In order to make the functioning of the legal matrix in which images are embedded clear and intelligible, the proposed curatorial project aims to initiate artistic research that is also aimed at “literacy,” the ability to react confidently to the volatile legal framework of artistic action and visual production.

 Largely inspired by Harun Farocki’s critique of documentary and operative images in projects on surveillance and law enforcement, the following aspects are central to the project:

-a) the entanglements of contemporary visual art and film and law (from contractual practices to the forensic turn);
+- the entanglements of contemporary visual art and film and law (from contractual practices to the forensic turn);

-e) visual / diagrammatic representations of the law in the context of—increasingly AI-supported—legal informatics
+- visual / diagrammatic representations of the law in the context of—increasingly AI-supported—legal informatics

-The project consists of a carefully curated sequence of small exhibitions (the “case studies”), publications, workshops and screenings.
+The project consists of a carefully curated sequence of small exhibitions (the “case studies”), publications, workshops, and screenings.
 In close collaboration between the partners, the political and aesthetic urgencies of legislative and regulatory interventions in the field of contemporary image production and dissemination will be explored and mapped—including copyright issues, “rights to (one’s own) image,” contractual matters, censorship, “content moderation” etc.

 References